 New products or services may require technical support

 - Support might be in the form of new machinery or systems.
-For example, a set of frequently asked questions (and answers) on your website may cut the customer support workload.
+For example, including frequently asked questions on your website may reduce the number of queries to customer support.

 Employees must be involved in developing new processes